Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 Usability testing revealed confusing terminology

-A colleague and I conducted interviews with managers at various client companies, both in and outside of Stockholm.
+A colleague at Feelgood’s marketing department and I conducted interviews with managers at various client companies, both in and outside of Stockholm.

 All participants completed the tasks with barely any assistance.
 However, many found the healthcare terminology confusing.

-Afterwards, we hours and hours simplifying the healthcare terminology.
+Afterwards, we spent many hours identifying and simplifying the healthcare terminology.

 Expanding limited print guidelines